Trees for the Future is working to end hunger and poverty for small holder farmers through revitalizing degraded lands.

 The Forest Garden Program is a simple, replicable and scalable approach with proven success.
 By planting specific types of fast-growing trees, fruit trees, hardwoods and food crops in a systematic manner over a four year period, families can positively change their lives forever.
 Forest Gardens consist of thousands of trees that provide families with sustainable food sources, livestock feed, products to sell, fuel wood and a 400% increase in their annual income in four years.

-We can help hundreds of millions of families escape extreme poverty if they only knew how to transform their lands into a Forest Gardens.
+We can help families escape extreme poverty if they only knew how to transform their lands into Forest Gardens.
 To build global awareness of our solution we aim to lift a million people out of poverty using the Forest Garden Approach.
 This initial goal will require working with 125,000 impoverished families to plant 500 million trees.